Leaf-Agriculture/docs/docs/configurations_overview.md

 #### organizationsDataSync

-If set to `ALL`, Leaf will fetch organizations from the provider account with the default processing behavior for the resources.
-When set to `SELECTED_ONLY` the API will ingest the Organizations for each Provider which should be the top level entity that holds the FMIS structure resources in a `PREVIEW` status.
+If set to `ALL`, Leaf will fetch organizations from the provider account with the default processing behavior for the resources with the status set as `SELECTED`.
+When set to `SELECTED_ONLY` the API will ingest the Organizations for each Provider which should be the top-level entity that holds the FMIS structure resources in a `PREVIEW` status.
 Users can then manage the sync of the data from each organization using the [Organization Sync][18] endpoints

 #### syncPartnerData
 If set to `true`, Leaf will fetch shared/partner data from John Deere and AgLeader shared accounts that have granted the required permissions.
 If set to `false`, only the directly connected  account data will be fetched, even if the permissions allow access to shared data/organizations.
 The default value is `true`.